Victorcorcos/liero-hacks/mods/README.md

 textures: [
   {
     nDrawBack: true, // Related to create dirts on shots.
 Implications: https://i.imgur.com/FYmjd9g.png
     mFrame: 0, // Related to the size of dirtEffect.
-Should not be changed from 0.
+0 is The biggest, 1 is medium, 2 is Small, 37 and 99 are rarher medium/small.
+Should not be changed from 0 unless you know what you are doing.
     sFrame: 73, // The sprite id of the dirtEffect.
-Should not be changed from 73.
+73 cleans dirt pixels and makes background pixels.
+Should not be changed from 73, unless you change the orders in which sprites are placed on the `sprites.wlsprt` file.
 Implications: https://i.imgur.com/fGWyxRW.png
     rFrame: 2 // Related to the size of dirtEffect.
-Should not be changed from 2.
+0 is The biggest, 1 is medium, 2 is Small, 37 and 99 are rarher medium/small.
+Should not be changed from 2 unless you know what you are doing.
   },
   // rest of textures follow here
 ],
-colorAnim: [129, 131, 133, 136, 152, 159, 168, 171], // The id colors which are animated.
+colorAnim: [171, 168, 159, 152, 136, 133, 131, 129], // The id colors which are animated.
 textSpritesStartIdx: 240, // The sprite id of the letters used in weapon names when u change weapons.
-Should not be changed from 240.
+Should not be changed from 240, unless you change the orders in which sprites are placed on the `sprites.wlsprt` file.
 Implications: https://i.imgur.com/K9olpMu.png
 crossHairSprite: 153 // The sprite id of The crosshair used.
 ```